 Skills Application in Various Environments

 ESF Facts and Stats

-Regional Profile: Syracuse is located in Onondaga County in the geographic center of New York State, on the eastern edge of the Finger Lakes.
+Regional Profile: Syracuse is located in Onondaga County, the geographic center of New York State, on the eastern edge of the Finger Lakes.
 It is within a five-hour drive of New York City, Toronto, and the High Peaks Region of the Adirondack Mountains.
-Click here for more information on Syracuse and its Environs.

-SUNY-ESF today offers 24 undergraduate and 30 graduate degree programs, including 8 doctoral (Ph.D.) programs, and is ranked among the nation's finest universities.
+SUNY ESF today offers 27 undergraduate and 54 graduate degree programs, and is ranked among the nation's finest universities.
 Our students take an active role in campus life through student government, clubs and honor societies.
 And of course, our students take special pride in taking one week to celebrate the campus's favorite holiday — Earth Day.